manuka/structured-elements/README.md

 Mirrors are a useful way to express readonly data because we can interact with it as either an array or an object as needed.

-Structured Elements exports the Mirror type directly so that you can use it throughout your application.
+Structured Elements exports the Mirror type directly so that we can use it throughout the application.

 We can build a Mirror using the `Mirror.build` function.
 It accepts two arguments: `data` and `options`.

-The `data` argument is the data that you want to store in the mirror.
-You can pass in either an array or a collection.
+The `data` argument is the data that we want to store in the mirror.
+We can pass in either an array or a collection.

-If you pass the data in as an array, you will need to pass an `extractKey` function as part of the options unless every item in the array has a string `id` field.
+If we pass the data in as an array, we will need to pass an `extractKey` function as part of the options unless every item in the array has a string `id` field.

-You can use the `options` argument to tweak the following aspects of the Mirror creation process:
+We can use the `options` argument to tweak the following aspects of the Mirror creation process:

 #### Base